PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 A good first step in understanding a model is to look at **what** parts of the model are actually doing something useful when the model generates an answer to a question.
 We can do this analysis, before we understand the **how** the model is generating the answer.

-Most models don't use all their steps, attention heads and MLP layers to generate an answers.
-This diagram shows what parts the model is using in integer addition (for n_layers = 2, n_heads = 3, n_digits = 5):
+This diagram shows what parts the model is using in 5-digit integer addition (for n_layers = 2, n_heads = 3, training epochs = 30K):

 <img src="{{site.url}}/assets/StaircaseA5L2H3_Part1.svg" style="display: block; margin: auto;" />

-The diagram is constructed for information gathering in a few steps.
-We'll describe the steps shortly, but some initial notes:
+The diagram is manually draw (in draw.io) using information gathered in a few steps.
+Some notes:
+- Of the 18 steps, the model is only doing calculations in 10 steps
-- A cell containing an X is not used to generate an answer
+- A cell containing an X is not used in calculations
 - A attention head cell containing say D3,D3' is paying attention to those question digits.
 - An MLP cell containing say A4 has a significant impact on the accuracy of that answer digit.

-- The diagram was manually drawn in draw.io using the automatically generated information from the sections below.
+The following sections describe the CoLab parts that provided the information in the diagram:

 # Attention patterns
 Attention patterns show us what the model's attention heads are paying attention to.
 With 2 layers, there are now 6 attention heads over two rows.
 For example, the question “382954+92495=130790” gives this attention pattern: